newcoding-bootcamp/hacker-scavenger-hunt/README.md

 #### Part 2

-1. Navigate into the `react-app` folder.
+1. From inside the `workspace` directory, execute the command `npm install -g create-react-app`

 2. `create-react-app <your-app-name>` to create a React App

-3. Navigate into the folder with the React app you just created
+3. Navigate into the folder with the React app you just created (Hint: it is the folder with the name `your-app-name` that you just entered

 4. `npm start` to start the development server. _Hint: when your development server is running, that termianl tab will be occupied.
 Open a new tab to run commands._